IdreesInc/Graduation-Cap/dev-journal.md

 # Dev Journal

+## October 5th, 2021

+- Got the brightness control via the relay server up and running!
+Turns out it was a bit harder to control the brightness than I thought.
+The matrix options are set when the matrix is initialized and there are no functions I can find to modify the settings after the fact.
+And changes to the options later are not reflected on the matrix.
+Instead, I update the brightness of the image itself which works well enough.
+The only side effect is that the brightness only takes effect once the next design is displayed, but I'll take it.
+- I am seeing a lot more slowdown on the Pi however, and I am concerned that the websocket client along with the matrix controls are using a lot of resources.
+I'll have to keep an eye on this as the project progresses.
+I'll also have to see how battery resources are affected.
+- Current to-do list:
+  - Brightness ✅
+  - Image selection
+  - Update submissions
+  - Restart Pi

 ## October 3rd, 2021

 - So, if I want to create a command and control server still, then the first thing I should probably figure out is what I actually want to control.
 Let's list em off: